aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 3 Create an Azure private endpoint using Azure PowerShell.md

 ## Replace <your-webapp-name> with your webapp name.
 Go to azure portal in new tab and click on all resources then click on web app you created in previous task and copy the name##

-$webapp = Get-AzWebApp -ResourceGroupName CreatePrivateEndpointQS-rg-<DeploymentID> -Name <your-webapp-name>
+$webapp = Get-AzWebApp -ResourceGroupName CreatePrivateEndpointQS-rg -Name <your-webapp-name>

 ## Create Private Endpoint connection. ##